elyor-sh/next-state-adapter/packages/next-state-adapter/README.md

 'use client';

 import {RootStore} from "@/store/root";
-import {createProvider, useStore, withStore as withStoreHoc} from "mobx-next";
+import {createProvider, useStore, withStore as withStoreHoc} from "next-state-adapter";

 const makeStore = () => {
     return new RootStore()